 Deferred catalog costs represent costs which have been paid to produce Company catalogs, net of vendor cooperative advertising payments, which will be used in and benefit future periods.
+These payments, as specified in our vendor agreements, are to reimburse the specific, incremental and identifiable costs the Company incurs associated with promoting and selling the Company's merchandise.
 Deferred catalog costs are amortized in amounts proportionate to expected revenues over the life of the catalog, which is one year or less.
-These expected revenues, over which the catalog costs are amortized, are based on historical revenues that were directly attributable to the catalogs.
-Amortization expense related to deferred catalog costs is included in the consolidated statements of operations as a component of selling, general and administrative expenses.
-Such amortization expense for short year 2015, fiscal 2015, the forty-six weeks ended April 26, 2014, six weeks ended June 11, 2013, and fiscal year 2013 was \$3,941, \$9,751, \$10,178, \$1,553, and \$16,057, respectively.
+These expected revenues, over which the catalog costs are amortized, are based on historical revenue patterns directly attributable to the catalogs.
+Amortization expense related to net deferred catalog costs is included in the consolidated statements of operations as a component of selling, general and administrative expenses.
+Net catalog expense for fiscal 2016, short year 2015, fiscal 2015, the forty-six weeks ended April 26, 2014, and six weeks ended June 11, 2013 consisted of the following: